Big Red Oak Plantation Shooting Preserve

 We also added a few new buildings, a pro shop with shooting inventory and ammunition, a pavilion that can accommodate 150 plus people and a covered barbecue area.

-Now you can experience it first hand.
-Close enough to town for convenience, yet far enough out in the country for real enjoyment.
-Gay, Georgia is centrally located approximately an hour's drive from either Atlanta, Columbus, or Macon on Ga.
-State Highway 85/74, and only thirty minutes from LaGrange, Newnan, Fayetteville, Thomaston or Griffin.
+Gay is centrally located approximately an hour's drive from either Atlanta, Columbus, or Macon on Georgia State Highway 85/74, and only 30 minutes from LaGrange, Newnan, Fayetteville, Thomaston or Griffin.
 All major airports and many smaller airports are easily accessible.

 Guided Tours / Guide Available, Picnic Shelter, Public Restrooms, Self-guided Tours